aelzenaar/bucephalus/README.md

 # bucephalus

+:warning: **If you used `bucvac` prior to 2019, you should read the documentation below on stencils as there have been non-backward-compatible changes.**  :warning:

 This repository is only a test.
 [There is nothing to see here](https://www.youtube.com/watch?v=V2MIvUx9uiQ).

 Long-term goal: [futuristic](https://abstrusegoose.com/440) paperless society or something.